Access Arrangements

 Read this section carefully as providing incorrect evidence will delay your application.

-If a candidate is currently in education (or out of education for less than 2 years) the UCAT Office requires a recent, signed letter on headed paper from the candidate’s current or most recent school/college or university, which should (as appropriate) state:
+If you are currently in education (or left education after 2021) we require a signed letter (usually dated 2024) on headed paper from your current or most recent school/college or university, which should (as appropriate) confirm:

-• the amount of extra time they require in public exams (e.g. 25%).
+• the amount of extra time you require in public exams (e.g. 25%).

 • the amount of time for any rest breaks.

-• any other accommodations they require in public examinations.
+• any other accommodations you require in public examinations.

 • on what basis this has been agreed, for example a diagnosis from a qualified medical practitioner or an assessment by a registered psychologist or specialist teacher assessor.